Living Your Legacy

 Dale and Brenda: God’s impact through The Navigators and Glen Eyrie

-Brenda and Jim, found their way back to faith through The Navigators 2:7 study.
+Brenda and Dale found their way back to faith through The Navigators 2:7 study.
 Their involvement in this program as well as in The Navigators’ retreat center, Glen Eyrie, also led them to make a very special gift.
-Read the story in Jim’s own words.
+Read the story in Dale’s own words.

 “We both grew up in the church and drifted away.
 We met in Denver as we were coming back into the church.
 We realized we were not grounded in our faith.
 In our early married life a friend recommended we join a Bible Study, it was The Navigators 2:7.
 Through that study we were able to strengthen our walk with the Lord in Bible study, daily quiet time, Scripture memory and sharing our testimony.
 We were involved with this study for two years and in a mentoring relationship with Clyde & Marie, who were preparing for ministry with The Navigators.
 We would come down to the Glen for retreats.